payini/IdentityManager/README.md

 ## Summary

+In this demo, we built a `netstandard` class library based on the `GitHub` repo by [mguinness](https://github.com/mguinness/IdentityManagerUI), and we built a Blazor Server application to make use of the `netstandard` class library we created, to add/list/delete users and roles.

-For more information about Blazor, check the links in the resources section below.
+For more information about the technologies used, check the links in the resources section below.

 ## Complete Code